aws-samples/amazon-rekognition-heatmap/README.md

   b.
 IAM role: Create a new role.
 2. Add Rekognition access permission to SageMaker.
   a.
 Click the instance you just created.
   b.
-In the Permissions and encryption section, click the IAM role ARN.
+In the Permissions and encryption section, click the link under IAM role ARN.
 This will bring you to the IAM page.
   c.
-Click the Attach ploicies button.
+Click the *Attach ploicies* button.
 Find the AmazonRekognitionFullAccess policy and attach it.
   d.
 Then go back to the SageMaker console page.
+Click *Open Jupyter* button.
-3. Download the *HeatMap_Code.ipynb* file from here and upload it into your Jupyter notebook.
+3. Download the **HeatMap_Code.ipynb** file from here and upload it into your Jupyter notebook.
 4. Open the HeatMap_Code in the Jupyter notebook and change the required parameters (```bucketName``` and ```imageName```) at the beginning.
 5. Then you can run the code and see a HeatMap layer been added on your picture.